Spin injection of exciton-polaritons with halide perovskites at room temperature: Results

 The RT spin relaxation time of 2D phenethylammonium lead iodide perovskite excitons varies from tens of microseconds at cryogenic temperatures\cite{kirstein_coherent_2023} down to the 1 ps time scale at RT\cite{giovanni_coherent_2018}.
 We attribute the strong depolarization and small $S_3$ values of the LPB to the fast RT spin decoherence mechanisms.
-Importantly, and as pointed out before, no spin memory has been observed for the bare exciton (see Suppl.
-Mat.
-Sec. \hyperref[subsec:bare_exciton]{S5}), as the lifetime of the exciton is orders of magnitude above the polariton lifetime, leading to the complete loss of spin coherence and, consequently, a full depolarization of the emission.
-Our results suggest that polaritons open a new relaxation channel for the high-energy excitons that enables the partial retention of the spin memory in the LPB.
+Importantly, and as pointed out before, no spin injection has been observed for the bare exciton (see Suppl. information Sec.~\hyperref[sec: S6]{S6}), as the lifetime of the exciton is orders of magnitude above the polariton lifetime, leading to the complete loss of spin coherence and, consequently, a full depolarization of the emission.
+Our results suggest that polaritons open an additional relaxation channel for high-energy excitons that may enable the partial retention of the injected spin in the LPB.

+To substantiate our qualitative understanding, we developed a simplified model based on semiclassical rate equations to estimate the attainable value of |$S_3$| parameter under our experimental conditions (see Methods for details).
+The model yields